 6. Typography

 Typography can be viewed from two angles.
-Firstly, it's the style and appearance of printed text.
-Secondly, it's the art and process of arranging text to make it readable and legible to meet print or digital design needs.
+One is the style and appearance of printed text.
+The other is the art and process of arranging text so it's readable and legible for print or digital design.

-Typography refers to a vast number of activities, namely selecting and adjusting:
+Typography covers a number of activities, namely selecting and adjusting:

 - Typefaces